All San Diego Humane Society shelters are open Tuesday through Sunday, 9 a.m. to 6 p.m., by appointment only.

 - If you find a stray animal outside of these hours and are able to keep the animal overnight, please do so, and call us in the morning.
 If you are unable to safely care for the animal overnight, call us during the hours of 7:30 a.m. to 10 p.m., or call your local law enforcement agency outside those hours, and they will contact our on-call Humane Officers.

-- If you are in a position to keep the animal in your home while searching for his family, please consider doing so.
+- If you are in a position to keep the animal in your home while searching for their family, please consider doing so.
 Visit our lost and found page for tips on searching for an owner, and notify us by email at [email protected] to file a report so we can assist you with reuniting the pet with his family.

 What about a healthy adult cat or kittens living outside?